perryprog/JMBlog/rules.md

 - No spamming or excessive caps, it makes chat harder to read.
 - No advertising other minecraft or discord servers.
 - Common Sense: Just have some common sense.
 Please.
 - Griefing: surprise, it's not allowed!
-Depending on the severity, you will get a warning → one to three day ban → perma ban
+Depending on the severity, you will get a warning → one to three day ban → seven day → perma ban
 - Inappropriate skins aren't allowed.
 You will get a warning → kick → one day ban (until you change your skin)